Alexander-Panin/pocket-money/README.md

 12. breaks big css file in small ones (and problems with import url)
 13. fast rendering without wasm
 14. JsValue default may be not what excepted
+15. Direct and invert operation keeps together (route ns and params)